Wellcome Collection: Collections

 The collection is divided into several galleries.
-"Being Human" is a permanent exhibition opened in 2019 designed with the helped of disabled artists and activists within the frame of the social model of disability, making it one of the world's most accessible galleries.
-"Being Human" explores what it means to be human in the 21st century with a focus on personal stories, and is split into four parts: genetics, minds & bodies, infection, and environmental breakdown.
+Being Human is a permanent exhibition opened in 2019 designed with the help of disabled artists and activists within the frame of the social model of disability, making it one of the world's most accessible galleries.
+Being Human explores what it means to be human in the 21st century, with a focus on personal stories, and is split into four parts: genetics, minds & bodies, infection, and environmental breakdown.
 It includes art by Yinka Shonibare CBE, Latai Taumoepeau, Kia LaBeija, Mary Beth Heffernan, and Isaac Murdoch's "Water is Life" banner designed for the Standing Rock protests.

-The museum previously hosted the "Medicine Man" which was a permanent exhibition displaying a small part of Henry Wellcome's collection.
-The exhibition closed permanently on 27th November 2022 after running for fifteen years.
+The museum previously hosted Medicine Man, a permanent exhibition displaying a small part of Henry Wellcome's collection.
+The exhibition closed permanently on 27 November 2022 after running for fifteen years.
 While part of an ongoing programme to update how the collection is displayed, the closure was perceived to be a result of concerns over "racist, sexist and ableist theories and language".

 The main exhibition space hosts a changing programme of events and exhibitions.
 The space has included work by Felicity Powell and Bobby Baker.
+In 2024, an exhibition highlighting the exploitation of workers, and entitled Hard Graft: Work, Health and Rights, included work by Cindy Sissokho, Lindsey Mendick, Lubaina Himid, Louise Bourgeois, Kelly O'Brien and Shannon Alonzo.

 The building foyer and public areas usually include a 1950 work by Pablo Picasso (originally on a wall in John Desmond Bernal's flat in Torrington Square) and one by Anthony Gormley.
 A figure by Marc Quinn was originally lying unprotected on the stone floor, then moved inside a glass case, and is also not currently on view.
 The collection includes 17,500 magic-medical amulets, talismans and charms picked up by Henry Wellcome in Islamic North Africa and elsewhere in the world.

-Wellcome Collection is digitising and openly licensing its collection, as of January 2020, it had made over 40 million images from 325,000 items (books, manuscripts, archives, artworks, audio and video material etc.) available on wellcomecollection.org and via a range of third-party services.
+Wellcome Collection is digitising and openly licensing its collection; as of January 2020 it had made over 40 million images from 325,000 items (books, manuscripts, archives, artworks, audio and video material etc.) available on wellcomecollection.org and via a range of third-party services.